 A dream has been fulfilled today as I arrived

-child in the 80s), I was fascinated by the millions of red balloons let fly on Red Square on May the 1st.
+in Moscow Red Square on May the 1st.
 At university, I

 I had around 6 hours to get from Kievskaya